nikogura/nikogura.com/ManagedSecrets.md

       - staging
       - development                         # The 'development' environment is special.
 If you have one, anyone who can authenticate can access development secrets.
 This is intended to ease/ speed development.

-With the above file, all you need is a properly configured instance of [Keymaster-CLI](https://github.com/scribd/keymaster-cli) to configure the secrets backend.
+With the above file, all you need is a properly configured instance of [Keymaster-CLI](https://github.com/nikogura/keymaster-cli) to configure the secrets backend.

-Your systems can use [Keymaster-CLI](https://github.com/scribd/keymaster-cli) (or something like it) to authenticate and get their secrets.
+Your systems can use [Keymaster-CLI](https://github.com/nikogura/keymaster-cli) (or something like it) to authenticate and get their secrets.

 Heck, if they really want to, they can interact directly with the secrets backend directly.
 The storage and access system of your backend is still there, and could be used.
 The libraries described here are just a control / management plane on the backend.

 Why someone would want to connect directly to the backend is beyond me.
 Doing so makes whatever you're using *less* portable, and makes it more likely you'll have to go back and change your code when the secret storage system changes or upgrades.

-Managed Secrets is an interface.
+Managed Secrets is basically just a YAML interface to your secret storage system..
 Interfaces are like fences.
 Good fences make for good neighbors.

 Managing a secrets system is like making sausage.
 The diner doesn't care how the sausage gets made.
 They just get to take a bite and enjoy.  *yum*

-... to be continued